Skip to main content

 Hinkley is interested in bringing people together and sparking conversations about life’s more intimate aspects, such as around Catchallabra.
 “A candelabra is placed on a dining table when people come together,” says Hinkley.
 “I like the idea of gathering, but I wanted to eliminate the formality.
 I wanted to make it funnier and more accessible, more lowbrow.”
 The piece is made of unglazed earthenware—a casual, approachable material—and the shape evokes body parts and entwined limbs.
 They hope the piece intrigues dinner guests and gets them talking.
 “We can talk about sex and sexuality and it doesn’t have to be sequestered to the bedroom, or whispered about or embarrassing.”

-Catchallabra, 2022, earthenware, 9 x 18.5 x 6 in.
-Photo courtesy of the artist.
+Mattie Hinkley, Catchallabra, 2022, earthenware, 18.5 x 6 x 9 in.

 Post California, 2018, walnut, 17 x 48 x 15 in.
-Photo by Todd Sorenson.

 Trained in illustration, residential construction, and fine furniture making—and currently getting their MFA in studio arts at Maine College of Art & Design—Hinkley has a wide-ranging artistic practice (“Curators often don’t know what to do with me,” they say).
 But they have an abiding interest in creating the furniture and objects we keep in our homes.
 “Making interesting, sculptural everyday art objects, that’s what I get energy from,” they say.

+Hinkley enjoys the sense of accomplishment that comes with making the objects we live with.
 “When you see them, you’re reminded that you put your time toward something you found valuable,” they explain.
 “You can say, ‘I got to make that.
-It was a joyful practice.’”
+It was a joyful practice.'”

 Hinkley’s MFA thesis work is on benches—pieces of furniture that bring people together.
 “A bench puts everyone on the same literal plane, there’s no hierarchy,” they say.
 “A bench really represents community—without community it would just be a chair.”
 For their final MFA project, Hinkley hopes to build the benches in the gallery space where visitors will sit to view their cohort’s final projects.
 “We don’t recognize the bench because we’re sitting on it, but it’s as valuable as the paintings we’re looking at,” Hinkley says.
 “I love a good bench.”

-LEFT: Household handmade items created by Mattie Hinkley.
-RIGHT: Mattie Hinkley in their studio.
-Photos by Dani Padgett.
+Household handmade items created by Mattie Hinkley.

 This project is supported in part by an award from the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.